Subaru Impreza (second generation): North America

-For 2006 the Subaru Impreza WRX received a complete front-end redesign, restyled headlights with smoke-tinted lenses, a three-section mesh-type grill, and distinguished new tail lamp clusters.
+For 2006 the Subaru Impreza WRX received a complete front-end redesign, restyled headlights with smoke-tinted lenses, a three-section mesh-type grille, and distinguished new tail lamp clusters.
 Three trims levels are available: WRX TR (Tuner Ready), WRX, and Limited.
 The car's curb weight is 3140 lb for the WRX TR, 3192 lb for the WRX, and 3240 for the WRX Limited.

 The biggest change was the 2.5-liter turbocharged intercooled EJ255 engine, producing 230 hp at 5600 rpm.
 It replaced the 2.0-liter EJ205 engine used since the WRX model's introduction.
 The larger-displacement engine produced 235 lbft of peak torque at 3,600 rpm, compared to 217 lbft at 4,000 rpm for the previous WRX.
 Performance was improved in all speed ranges, with greater emphasis on low-end and mid-range torque.
 The 2.5-liter WRX engine shared architecture and technology with the WRX STI engine, including Subaru Active Valve Control System (AVCS) variable valve timing and an Electronic Throttle Control system.
 The turbocharger remained the same unit as on the 2002–2005MY US-spec WRXs, but peaked at 14.8 psi of boost.
 The first gear in the transmission received dual-ring synchros to improve downshifts from 2nd to 1st and reduce notchiness.

 2006 Impreza WRX models gained some chassis and braking system enhancements.
 On sedan models, aluminum front suspension lower A-arms reduced unsprung weight.
 (The rear suspension gained forward aluminum lateral links in the 2005 model year.)
 The steering rack was updated for improved steering feel and the steering rack ratio was changed to 15.0:1.
-On all WRX models, 7-spoke 17x7 in aluminum-alloy wheels replaced the previous 5 spoke 16x6.5 in wheels.
+On all WRX models, 7-spoke 17x7 in aluminum-alloy wheels replaced the previous 5-spoke 16x6.5 in wheels.
 Tires were 215/45ZR17 versus 205/55R16 before.
 The more powerful brake system employed 11.5 in vented front discs and four-piston calipers instead of the previous versions two-piston calipers.
 The rear brakes were 11.3 in ventilated discs replacing the previous 10.3 in solid discs, and two-piston calipers replacing single-piston calipers.
 The calipers are painted red with the SUBARU name in white overlain.

 The US-spec STIs receive the same facelift as the Japanese-spec STIs.
-Mechanically speaking, the DCCD (Driver Controlled Center Differential) and the engine mounts have been changed.
+Mechanically speaking, the DCCD (Driver-Controlled Center Differential) and the engine mounts have been changed.
 Like the Japanese-spec STIs engine mounts were changed from metal to liquid-filled plastic mounts to reduce vibrations into the car's cabin.
 The manufacturer will replace them, under warranty, if broken, with the 2005 rubber and metal mounts.
 Later 2006 vehicles were equipped from the factory with 2005 mounts.
-The center differential is updated with the addition of a mechanical limited slip mechanism to supplement the electromagnetic DCCD.
+The center differential is updated with the addition of a mechanical limited-slip mechanism to supplement the electromagnetic DCCD.
 The torque split is changed to 41/59.
 The oil pump within the transmission was also deleted.
 The 2006 STI weighs approximately 3350 lb.

 A 2006 model WRX was famously featured in the opening scene of the 2017 film Baby Driver.